statichunt/statichunt/content/landing-pages/theme-finder.md

   - id: 7
     name: developer
-    question: Who will create the site for you using the theme?
+    question: "Who will build your site using the theme?"
     options:
         - icon: "/images/theme-finder/create.svg"
           label: "I will create it myself."